Watch a quick demo or schedule time with us.

 One of the most secure locations to store documents, photographs, and videos is within your Google account, which is protected by a password.

-Unfortunately, Google Drive does not specifically provide file or folder protection.
-However, it does provide the option to limit access to your files using specific sharing settings.
-Yes, you can share a folder (or doc) with another Google Account, but sometimes you’re looking to share an asset with a non-Google account.
+Unfortunately, Google Drive does not specifically provide file or folder protection with a sharable password.
+Sure, it does provide the option to limit access to your files using specific sharing settings.
+Yes, you can also share a Drive Folder (or doc) with another Google Account, but sometimes you’re looking to share an asset or folder with an email address that is not connected with a Google account.

 You can use any of these methods to protect your Google Drive folders based on your need.